tungnq2606/AI-Chatbot/README.md

 - **Sign In** (`/signin`): Login with email and password
 - **Sign Up** (`/signup`): Create new account
 - **Home** (`/home`): Welcome screen for authenticated users
+- **Chat** (`/chat`): AI chatbot interface with Gifted Chat

+## Chat Features

+The chat interface includes:
+- **Message Bubbles**: Custom styled bubbles for user and AI messages
+- **Typing Indicator**: Shows when AI is generating a response
+- **Timestamps**: Automatic timestamp display
+- **Clear Chat**: Option to clear conversation history
+- **Keyword Recognition**: Demo AI responses based on message content
+- **Avatar Support**: AI assistant displays with emoji avatar
+- **Smooth Animations**: Powered by react-native-gifted-chat

+### Sample AI Interactions
+- Say "hello" or "hi" for a greeting
+- Ask for "help" to get assistance information
+- Mention "weather" for weather-related responses
+- Ask about "time" to get current time
+- Say "thank you" for appreciation responses
+- Say "bye" or "goodbye" for farewell messages

 ## State Management